google/osv.dev/tools/indexer-api-caller/README.md

 ## Usage

-Run with the following command:
+To scan a single library, run with the following command:

 `go run . -lib path/to/library`

+If you have multiple libraries that you would like to version within a directory, use the following command:

+`go run . -dir /path/to/libs/dir`